 Table of Contents - Click to jump to a section

-Tips on Rules for Flying With a Baby, Lap Belt & Car Seats, Baggage Allowance plus Airline Bassinets
+This section includes tips on Rules for Flying With a Baby, Lap Belt & Car Seats, Airline Bassinets and Baggage Allowance for Babies.

-- Decide whether you will be flying with a lap baby (where they sit on your lap usually for free or 10% of the fare) or if you are going to purchase a seat and use a car seat or CARES harness (available in UK here) to fly with baby.
-You can read more about car seats and CARES harnesses on an airplane on my post here.
+• Decide whether you will be flying with a lap baby (where they sit on your lap usually for free on some occasions – e.g. if a USA domestic flight, or 10% of an adult fare for most long haul airlines) OR if you are going to purchase a seat and use a car seat or CARES harness (available in UK here) to fly with baby or child.

-- If you are flying on a USA airline, you will need an FAA approved car seat, this post on FAA approved car seats will help!
+• If you are flying and want your baby in their own seat, you will need to purchase a child plane ticket and bring your own an FAA approved car seat, (or equivalent authorities approval )- this post on FAA approved car seats on airplanes will help with all your questions about this!

 Flying with an Infant as a Lap Baby Or With a Car Seat or other restraint device?